Sjord/Sjord.github.io/_posts/2024-02-07-curl-facilitates-header-injection-http2.md

 If a header contains a newline, curl already splits it into multiple headers before sending.
 Even when sending a HTTP/2 request, curl first constructs a HTTP/1 request.
 This is then parsed again and converted into a HTTP/2 request.
 Because the request is formatted in HTTP/1 first, header injection is possible, even when it is later converted to HTTP/2.

+## API abstraction

+Libraries and APIs should abstract away implementation details, both to make programming easier and for security.
+As a programmer, you want to be able to call `Memcache::add($foo, $bar)` no matter what `$foo` and `$bar` contain.
+You don't want to worry about the protocol that memcache uses internally, and that they key cannot contain a newline but the value can.
+The API abstracts that away.

+I feel like curl fails to abstract the protocol details and even the implementation details of curl in this case.
+I want to set a header with some content, and I shouldn't have to worry about whether a newline in there interferes with the underlying protocol or intermediate representation.

 ## Conclusion

 HTTP/2 headers can technically contain newlines, but they shouldn't.
 Curl cannot send a header with a newline in it.
 Instead, it will split it into separate headers.